ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 - Preference: can take one of five values (Prohibit, Avoid, Ignore, Prefer, Require) for the level of preference of a given property during protocol selection; see {{selection-props}}.

+## Scope of the Interface Definition

+This document defines a language- and platform-independent interface to a Transport Services system.
+Given the wide variety of languages and language conventions used to write applications that use the transport layer to connect to other applications over the Internet, this independence makes this interface necessarily abstract.
+While there is no interoperability benefit to tightly defining how the interface be presented to application programmers in diverse platforms, maintaining the "shape" of the abstract interface across these platforms reduces the effort for programmers who learn the transport services interface to apply their knowledge in multiple platforms.
+We therefore make the following recommendations:

+- Actions, Events, and Errors in implementations of this interface SHOULD carry the names given for them in the document, subject to capitalization and punctuation conventions in the language of the implementation, unless the implementation itself uses different names for substantially equivalent objects for networking by convention.
+- Implementations of this interface SHOULD implement each Selection Property, Connection Property, and Message Context Property specified in this document, exclusive of appendices, even if said implementation is a non-operation, e.g. because transport protocols implementing a given Property are not available on the platform.

 # Pre-Establishment Phase {#pre-establishment}